The Rida Framework is the primary tool that PIE uses to humanize schooling.

 From these diverse influences, PIE developed the Rida Framework as a practical tool that can support educators to develop clear visions for humanizing education in their classrooms, practices for implementing those visions, and evaluation methods for tracking their progress.

-The DFS Rida Framework consists of the following elements:
+PIE's Rida Framework consists of the following elements:

 Traditionally, schools demand that educators develop curriculum by first looking to the content and state standards they are required to meet.
 This approach fuels a culture motivated by test-taking and scores, rather than a culture of meaningful learning.
 It also makes school irrelevant to the students’ everyday lives.
 The Rida Framework, instead, requires that the teacher first deeply reflect on the context of their classroom, the purpose of education within that context and their ultimate goals as an instructor.
 This big picture approach gives school content a critical sense of place and purpose.
 From this approach, users of the Rida Framework articulate practices (action) that will result in desired/outlined outcomes within their classrooms, which they will document and evaluate via pre-determined metrics (reflection).